Blog

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple methods you can use to quickly tell if a website has been built using WordPress:
+Here are some simple ways to tell if sites are running on WordPress:

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint that the site was built with WordPress …
+If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for tell-tale footprints …

-(View the web page source code using Firefox)
+(How to view page source code in Firefox)

-Let’s say that you are browsing online and you visit a website that you like, and you wonder if the site is built on WordPress …
+Suppose that you are surfing the web and you visit a web site that you like, and you’re wondering if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.